uberflyx/PMOG/README.md

 # Wits Structured Light Lab Public Code
 University of the Witwatersrand, Johannesburg, South Africa

+NOTE: This repository is not kept up to date regularly.
+Please use the repo at https://github.com/witseie/SLL-Synergy

 http://structuredlight.org

 This repository is a fork (that is in the process of being modified and extended) from the Photonics and Mathematical Optics Group, ITESM (http://optica.mty.itesm.mx/pmog/).
 Thank you very much for the excellent resource!